richelbilderbeek/doris_och_goesta_reviews/Spoektimmesvals.md

 Svensk                           |English
 ---------------------------------|---------------------------------------
-en trästanvillen [3] tiger       |A [something] tiger som gåt hunrig flera dag         |which was hungry for some days [4] en tanke bli jag mardröm     |a thought that would become a nightmare for me om had misstagt allt man hör     |that had misheard everything that could be heard kan du valsa med vår             |Can you walz with us,
+en trästanvillen [3] tiger       |A [something] tiger som gåt hunrig flera dagor       |which was hungry for some days [4] en tanke bli jag mardröm     |a thought that would become a nightmare for me om had misstagt allt man hör     |that had misheard everything that could be heard kan du valsa med vår             |Can you walz with us,